-Did you know that November is National Caregiver Appreciation Month?
-We at True Care take sincere pleasure each year in coming up with different ways to show our caregivers how much we appreciate them during the month of November.
+We at True Care take sincere pleasure each year in coming up with different ways to show our caregivers how much we appreciate them, not only in November (National Caregiver Appreiciation Month) but year round.
 We’d like to share some of this insight with you on how you too can show your caregiver how grateful you are for the care they offer each day.

 1. Words of encouragement: Write a note thanking your caregiver for all the hard work and dedication they have offered you for the duration of time they have been your caregiver.
 Additionally, when you hand this note to your aide you should also say a few heartfelt words to them in person.
 But don’t stop there, give them a hug and let them know what your favorite part of your day is with them.
 Words of encouragement are a wonderful way to show your caregiver they are appreciated and loved.